 The short answer?
 Anyone!
 Virginia Heritage is designed for easy access to finding aids which will help anyone quickly and easily locate materials helpful to their research.
 It is meant for researchers, genealogists, teachers, students, and history enthusiasts world-wide.

 No, our member's collections cover subjects which extend well beyond the borders of Virginia.

 Finding aids (also called guides or descriptive inventories) are the key to locating primary source materials.
 The finding aid provides a comprehensive overview of a collection, explaining how it is organized, outlining a collection’s origin, contents and dates, and listing locations within a collection where relevant materials may be found.
 It also informs the researcher about how a collection may be accessed or copied.

 Virginia Heritage provides a centralized means of searching archival resources held by institutions located around the Commonwealth.
-The Basic Search, located at the top of the page just under the blue Virginia Heritage banner, allows you to search by keyword or phrase across all collections or to search the holdings of a particular member institution.
-Once in the database the Advanced Search option allows you to refine your search options by using full text, title, identifier, collection number, and/or repository elements.
+The search box, located on the Home page, allows searching by keyword or phrase across all of the finding aids in the database.
+The search results can be further limited using the facets on the side.
+More detailed search options are available in the Advanced Search which allows for targeted searching by title, identifier, collection number, or repository name.